Laozey/Triple-DES-Implementation/README.md

   Cryptodome

 Usage :
-- Run pythonX messagerie.py
+- Run `python3 messagerie.py`
 - Folow steps shown in terminal
-- Entrer
+- Enter with no message no quit